 Neuroscientists and psychology and behavioral researchers remain puzzled by the neurotransmitter action involved in a decision to obtain a lesser reward that will provide immediate results or postpone receipt of a reward with at least a reasonable idea that the later reward will be greater.
 Thanks to new research published in Biological Psychiatry, the role of dopamine in relation to the brain's reward center is better understood, in particular around how it helps an individual make this decision.

-Understanding such a decision mechanism could have significant implications for treating impulse control disorders and addictive behaviors in addition to supporting more globally applicable behaviors like putting money into a retirement account or planning and eating meals to optimize the chance for a long and healthy life.
+Understanding such a decision mechanism could have significant implications for treating impulse control disorders and addictive behaviors in addition to supporting more globally applicable behaviors like putting money into a retirement account (retirement planning) or planning and eating meals to optimize the chance for a long and healthy life.

 Researchers from Stanford University and the University of North Carolina at Chapel Hill describe their experiment in the Biological Psychiatry article.
 They used rats to examine the role of dopamine while dynamically tracking the component parts of value-based decision making.